HewlettPackard/hpe-sd-cloud/docker/images/sd-aio/README.md

 SD All-in-One Docker Image
 ==========================

 This is an all-in-one Docker image for Service Director.
 It includes both provisioning (Service Activator plus the DDE solution), the closed loop (ASR solution, Kafka, Zookeeper and the SNMP adapter) and the UOC-based UI.
-Required databases for both Service Activator (Oracle XE) and UOC (CouchDB) are included as well.
+Required databases for both Service Activator (EnterpriseDB) and UOC (CouchDB) are included as well.

 Usage
 -----

-In order to start Service Director with Service Activator UI on port 8081, UOC on port 3000 and SNMP adapter listening on port 162 you can run
+In order to start Service Director with Service Activator UI on port 8080, UOC on port 3000 and SNMP adapter listening on port 162 you can run

-    docker run -p 8081:8081 -p 3000:3000 -p 162:162/udp sd-aio
+    docker run -p 8080:8080 -p 3000:3000 -p 162:162/udp sd-aio

 As usual, you can specify `-d` to start the container in detached mode.
 Otherwise, you should see output like this: